-How Much Capacity for Managing Local Authority Collected Waste Do We Have?
+How Much Capacity for Managing LACW Do We Have?

-2.50 Merseyside Waste Disposal Authority (MWDA) is managing LACW through three main contracts.
-Recycling contract - this was awarded to Veolia in 2008, and involves operation and management of 14 Household Waste Recycling Centres (HWRCs), 4 waste transfer stations (WTS) and 2 Materials Recycling Facilities (MRFs).
-Interim landfill contract - this was awarded to WRG also in 2008.
+Merseyside Recycling and Waste Authority (MRWA) (formerly Merseyside Waste Disposal Authority (MWDA)) is managing LACW through three main contracts as summarised in para 2.32.
+The Recycling Contract was awarded to Veolia in 2008, and involves operation and management of the 14 Household Waste Recycling Centres (HWRCs), 4 waste transfer stations (WTS) and 2 Materials Recycling Facilities (MRFs).
+The Interim landfill contract - this was awarded to WRG also in 2008.
 Waste is currently exported to Arpley Landfill in Warrington under contract until 2015, after which most residual waste will be diverted from landfill via the Resource Recovery Contract (RRC).
-The RRC is currently planned to be awarded in 2012, and will deal with waste in both Merseyside and
+The RRC is currently planned to be awarded in 2012,